uditalias/injex/website/docs/getting-started.md

 ## Installation

-Injex can be installed via [NPM](https://www.npmjs.com/) or [YARN](https://yarnpkg.com/), the first package to install is the core package, it includes the main functionality of Injex, most of your work will be with this package.
+Injex can be installed via [NPM](https://www.npmjs.com/) or [YARN](https://yarnpkg.com/).
+The first package to install is the core package; it includes the main functionality of Injex.
+Most of your work will be with this package.

 ```bash npm2yarn
 npm install --save @injex/core
 ```

-After installing the core package you will need to install an Injex runtime.
-A runtime is implements the functionality of loading files and modules into Injex container, for example, the Node runtime defines the root directories for modules while the Webpack runtime defines the require context for modules.
+After installing the core package, you will need to install an Injex runtime.
+A runtime implements the functionality of loading files and modules into Injex container.
+For example, the Node runtime defines the root directories for modules, while the Webpack runtime defines the require context for modules.

-If you're working on a server side project, install the Node runtime
+If you're working on a server-side project, install the Node runtime:

 ```bash npm2yarn
 npm install --save @injex/node
 ```

-if you're project is a client side project with the Webpack bundler, install the webpack runtime
+if your project is a client-side project with the Webpack bundler, install the Webpack runtime:

 ```bash npm2yarn
 npm install --save @injex/webpack
 ```

 :::info
-When working on an hybrid application (server and client) you can install more than one runtime.
+When working on a hybrid application (server and client), you can install more than one runtime.
 :::

 Read on to learn more about Injex runtimes and how to create a container on each one of them.